oskar-koli/kirby-litespeed/README.md

 // Token used to authenticate the REST call which purges the cache 'oskar-koli.kirby-litespeed.purge-token' => 'your-secure-token-here'
 ```
+You can for example generate the token by running `openssl rand -hex 32`.

 Additionally, the plugin  needs to know the URL of your site.
 You have three options: